Richupatel2109/Weather-Monitoring-System-using-IOT/README.md

 ---
 ## 📫 Email Alerts:

--Alerts are sent if any of the following conditions are met:
+Alerts are sent if any of the following conditions are met:

     Temperature > 30°C